Microsoft Word 97–2003 (DOC)

 -

 In many cases, you do not need these font changes in the target text.
 If you are translating from Japanese (with some English words like company names etc. interspersed) into English, the translated text won't contain any Japanese characters.
 But in Word, a formatting instruction can have information like "use this font if the part of text is Asian, but use that font if it is Latin."
-There is also a "hint" attribute for each part of text that tells Word about the type of script a part of text has (Asian, Arabic, etc). memoQ ignores the "hint" attribute if you check this check box.
+There is also a "hint" attribute for each part of text that tells Word about the type of script a part of text has (Asian, Arabic, etc). memoQ ignores the "hint" attribute if you select this checkbox.
 The attribute won't make sense in the translated text.
 It's very likely that the script will change because you translate from Japanese to English.

 A Word document may contain a lot of comments.
 You can decide what happens to them.